 Remote Education Provision: Information for Parents

-This information is intended to provide clarity and transparency to pupils and parents or carers about what to expect from remote education if local restrictions require entire cohorts (or bubbles) to remain at home.
+This information is intended to provide clarity and transparency to pupils and parents or carers about what to expect from remote education if local covid restrictions require cohorts to remain at home.
 For details of what to expect where individual pupils are self-isolating, please see the final section of this page.

 Three lessons a day will be uploaded onto google classroom.
 This is will be Maths, English and one other subject.